 Skip to main content

-The Ed-Fi Alliance is actively developing the Ed-Fi Data Management Service (DMS) to enhance data integration and management capabilities for educational agencies.
-Designed to be robust and flexible, the DMS will address the evolving needs of the Ed-Fi community.
-The Ed-Fi Alliance plans to fully replace the current ODS/API Platform with the DMS by the 2029-2030 school year.
+The Ed-Fi Alliance is actively developing Ed-Fi API v8 (formerly the Ed-Fi Data Management Service) to enhance data integration and management capabilities for educational agencies.
+Designed to be robust and flexible, Ed-Fi API v8 will address the evolving needs of the Ed-Fi community.
+The Ed-Fi Alliance plans to fully replace the current ODS/API Platform with Ed-Fi API v8 by the 2029-2030 school year.
 In the meantime, the Alliance remains committed to supporting the ODS/API Platform through the 2028-2029 school year.

 Roadmap